 This note is provided for information purposes only and does not constitute legal advice.
 Specific advice should be sought in relation to any particular situation.
-Transmission of this information is not intended to create and receipt does not constitute a lawyer-client relationship between Charltons and any reader or recipient of this note.
 This note has been prepared based on the laws and regulations in force at the date of this note which may be subsequently amended, modified, re-enacted, restated or replaced.
-We have no obligation to update it in that case.